CaveAgent: Transforming LLMs into Stateful Runtime Operators: CaveAgent: Stateful Runtime Management

-It is also notable that the programmatic state retrieval enables the extraction of manipulated Python objects for direct use in downstream applications.
-Unlike conventional agents that produce terminal text outputs requiring parsing and reconstruction, CaveAgent exposes native objects (DataFrames, class instances, arrays) with full type fidelity and structural integrity.
-This enables diverse integration pathways.
-For example: \begin{itemize} \item UI components can bind directly to retrieved objects for exact data visualization, enabling real-time dashboards reflect to exact agent state. \item RL pipelines can compute precise reward signals through programmatic state inspection rather than noisy text-based heuristics, automate the process of success/failure detection for trajectory labeling, and conduct credit assignment based on state analysis. \item Validation frameworks can apply unit test assertions and schema verification against returned structures, enabling domain-specific benchmarking with programmatic correctness.

-\item Multi-agent systems can pass objects directly between agents without serialization loss, share state synchronization across agent swarm and resolve dependency based on object availability (as discussed in detail at Appendix \ref{app_multiagent}). \end{itemize} The agent thus transforms LLMs from an isolated text generator into the operator of a stateful, interoperable computational component whose outputs integrate natively into broader software ecosystems and automated decision-making pipelines.
+Programmatic state retrieval enables the extraction of manipulated Python objects for direct use in downstream applications.
+Unlike conventional agents that produce text outputs requiring parsing and reconstruction, CaveAgent exposes native objects (DataFrames, class instances, arrays) with full type fidelity.
+This enables UI rendering via direct object binding, RL reward computation through programmatic state inspection, validation via unit test assertions against returned structures, and lossless object passing in multi-agent systems (Appendix \ref{app_multiagent}).
+The agent thus transforms the LLM from an isolated text generator into the operator of a stateful, interoperable computational component.

-\paragraph{The Semantic Stream:} Parallel to the runtime stream, the semantic stream utilizes LLM as a brain to generate code to manipulate runtime.
-Besides, it is also responsible for: \begin{itemize} \item \textbf{Prompt Construction:} Dynamically generating system instructions that describe the \textit{signatures} of available tools in $\mathcal{N}_t$, without dumping their full state (which may be large) into the in-prompt context window. \item \textbf{Observation Shaping:} Captures execution outputs and enforces a length constraint $\tau(\cdot)$ to prevent context explosion.
-This feedback mechanism actively teaches the agent to interact with the persistent state efficiently, prioritizing concise and crucial information over verbose raw dumps in the in-prompt context $h_{t+1}$. \end{itemize}
+\paragraph{The Semantic Stream:} Parallel to the runtime stream, the semantic stream uses the LLM to generate code that manipulates the runtime.
+It is also responsible for: \begin{itemize} \item \textbf{Prompt Construction:} Dynamically generating system instructions that describe the \textit{signatures} of available tools in $\mathcal{N}_t$, without dumping their full state (which may be large) into the in-prompt context window. \item \textbf{Observation Shaping:} Captures execution outputs and enforces a length constraint $\tau(\cdot)$ to prevent context explosion.
+This feedback mechanism guides the agent to interact with the persistent state efficiently, prioritizing concise and relevant information over verbose raw dumps in the in-prompt context $h_{t+1}$. \end{itemize}